tbnorth/GitRDDES/PyCoPGit.md

  - `init` - create a new empty repository

- - `clone` - making a copy of repository, from local file system or remote location via web
+ - `clone` - making a copy of repository, from local file system or remote location via internet

  - `push` - send changes (commits) from this repository to another